admin-ch/CovidCertificate-Apidoc/README.md

 - **qrCode**: the tamper-proof signed QRCode as PNG image encoded with base64
 - **uvci**: the unique identifier of the certificate as string.

-## Verifier API
+## Verification API

-You need an API token to access the verifier API.
+You need an API token to access the verification API.
 Please contact us at [Covid-Zertifikat@bag.admin.ch](mailto:Covid-Zertifikat@bag.admin.ch).

 ## References